xulanola/Xavier-Initial/GIT-commands.md

 ![](images/cheatsheet.png)

-_A list of my commonly used Git commands_
+_A list of commonly used Git commands_
 ### Getting & Creating Projects

 | Command | Description |